Almost €700,000 has been spent on the upkeep of the unoccupied M11 Gorey Motorway Service Area since the completion of its build.

-The FOI request revealed that the monthly expenditure for these utilities and the security, which compiles of a 24-hour guard and constant monitoring, is “in the order of €19,500.”
+The FOI request revealed that the monthly expenditure for these utilities and the security, which compiles of a 24-hour guard and constant monitoring by security Calgary, is “in the order of €19,500.”

 Speaking about these costs Raymond Foley of the TII’s regulatory and administration unit said, “These costs are necessary to safeguard the expenditure already invested in the Gorey Service Area”.

 The construction by BAM was part of a four prong project, consisting of the Construction of M11 Motorway from Arklow – Rathnew, Upgrade of existing N11, Upgrade of N7 Newlands Cross Junction and the Construction of Gorey Service Station.
 The total price for this work was approximately €250m.

 Though TII claimed that they could not under the FOI request give the total cost of the service area build, they did disclose that the procurement of the land amounted to €1M approximately.

 Chairman of the Ballyellen Residents Association, Tadhg Ó Scannáil said, “It’s an absolute disgrace, we (the tax payers) are paying for something that hasn’t served us in any way.
 Why do they need to turn on those light that keep my family awake every night and have a 24 hour security guard when the truck stop isn’t open?”.